Kauai High School: History

-The securing of this site and plant for high school purposes was brought about mainly by the efforts of the parents who had been supporting the private school in the yard of the Lihue Union Church.
-The high school was organized as a public institution.
-This made it available for all eligible students throughout the county.
-In addition the old private school was affiliated with the high school and partly maintained by tuition fees paid by those who attended: hence the name, Kauai High and Grammar School.
+The securing of this site and plant for a high school was brought about mainly by the efforts of the parents who had been supporting the private school in the Lihue Union Church yard.
+The school was organized as a public institution, making it available to all eligible students in the county.
+In addition, the old private school was affiliated with the high school and partly maintained by tuition fees; hence the name Kauai High and Grammar School.

-When Kauaʻi High School opened in 1914, it was just a little over a month after the outbreak of World War I. There were seven in attendance that year.
+When Kauaʻi High School opened in 1914, it was a little over a month after the outbreak of World War I. There were seven in attendance that year.
 Only one of these remained to graduate.
 The next year seven more entered.
-For each of the following three years, about twice that number came in.
+For each of the following three years, about twice that number enrolled.
 In 1919, 29 entered.
 Seven students graduated in 1919; numbers climbed to about 100 per class in the 1930s.
-During the '20s and '30s, some students lived in private dormitories, bungalows were built as classes were added, sports were introduced and students enjoyed dances and theatrical performances.
+During the '20s and '30s, some students lived in private dormitories, bungalows were built as classes were added, sports were introduced, and there were student dances and theatrical performances.
 The original school building was torn down in 1931, and the gym (still in use today) was built in 1939.

-The '60s was a time when students were encouraged to "do your own thing," and Kauaʻi High was a part of that approach to life.
-Clubs, activities and committees seemed limitless, and at Kauaʻi High School that was just the beginning.
-They had added numerous clubs, like the National Thespian Society, Explorer Post, Y-Club and lots more.
-Kauaʻi High School had about 190 seniors in the '60s.
+The '60s was a time when students were encouraged to "do your own thing", and Kauaʻi High was a part of that approach to life.
+Kauaʻi High School added numerous clubs, including the National Thespian Society, Explorer Post, and Y-Club.
+The school had about 190 seniors in the '60s.
 As the '70s rolled in, the school's senior class grew to 249 students, and more clubs, activities, sports and classes were added.
-A homemade dynamite bomb was found in the "K" building boys' restroom and fortunately was defused.
+A homemade dynamite bomb was found in the "K" building boys' restroom and defused.
 The old "A" building was torn down, and there were plans to build a new, two-story, 12-classroom building.
-In the 1970s they built the cafeteria, library, administration building, "K" building and the swimming pool.
+In the 1970s the cafeteria, library, administration building, "K" building, and swimming pool were built.

-Kauaʻi High greeted the '80s after a statewide, six-week strike that left classrooms uncleaned, lunches unprepared and, later, the school unopened.
-The decade also started with the construction of "A" building.
-The new "A" building was much needed; the 11-classroom building would house new special classrooms designed for science, business, and home economics.
+Kauaʻi High greeted the '80s after a statewide six-week strike that left classrooms uncleaned, lunches unprepared and, later, the school unopened.
+The decade also started with the construction of "A" building; the 11-classroom building housed new classrooms designed for science, business, and home economics.

 In 1998 the six-period day was abandoned in favor of block scheduling, and in 2000 the intermediate grades went to Chiefess Kamakahelei Middle School.
-Since then, there has been no new construction, but in 2003 the campus was given a facelift.
+Since then there has been no new construction, but in 2003 the campus was given a facelift.